Einstellung effect: Luchins and Luchins water jar experiment

 The critical problems could be solved using this solution (B − A − 2C) or a shorter solution (A − C or A + C).
 For example, subjects were instructed to get 18 units of water from jars with capacities 15, 39, and 3.
 Despite the presence of a simpler solution (A + C), subjects in the experimental group tended to give the lengthier solution in lieu of the shorter one.
 Instead of simply filling up Jars A and C, most subjects from the experimental group preferred the previous method of B − A − 2C, whereas virtually all of the control group used the simpler solution.
-When Luchins and Luchins gave experimental group subjects the warning, "Don't be blind," over half of them used the simplest solution to the remaining problems.
-Thus, this warning helped reduce the prevalence of the Einstellung effect among the experimental group.
+When Luchins and Luchins gave experimental group subjects the warning, "Don't be blind", over half of them used the simplest solution to the remaining problems.

-The results of the water jars experiment illustrates the concept of Einstellung.
-The majority of the experimental subjects adopted a mechanized state of mind and relied on mental sets formed through previous experience.
-However, the experimental subjects would have been more efficient if they had employed the direct method of solving the problem rather than applying the same solution from previous examples.